jcstein/moving-mammoths/Tutorial.md

 const MODULE_NAME = "moving_mammoths";
 ```

-To see the contract address details, run `movement move list` and find the name of your module to see the source, other information, and the empty scoreboard array.
+To see the module address details, run `movement move list` and find the name of your module to see the source, other information, and the empty scoreboard array.
 Example:

 ```
 {